-Today, 6 out of 10 children globally do not reach basic levels in reading and maths, despite majority of them going to school.
+by the age of 10, despite majority of them going to school.
 Solutions in the form of structured pedagogy, which combines teacher training and structured lesson plans, have been successfully implemented as one of the most effective ways to solve this problem.
-Low-cost digitization allows us to make the solutions more interactive.
+Low-cost digitization allows us to make the solutions scalable and impactful.

-EIDU has created a unique program that combines structured pedagogy and an open digital platform.
+EIDU has created a unique solution that combines structured pedagogy and an open digital platform.
 We digitised Tayari, a highly effective structured pedagogy program (0.5 SD) developed by RTI and the Kenyan government.

 First, we train all teacher supervisors, who in turn train school teachers.
 Subsequently, all supervisors visit their schools to coach teachers in improving their teaching with support from EIDU staff and the digital platform.